Shadowysn/GMOD_SCGG_Fixed/README.md

 # GMOD_SCGG_Fixed
+This is currently the 18 Feb @ 10:36pm version on the workshop.

 NOTICE:

 With new features, comes new glitches.
 As I haven't really extensively tested it, the addon will have bugs.
 Make sure to report them either in my: